 The accounting process relies heavily on accounting principles and standards.
 They help firms with financial statement finalization, accounting book preparation, and financial analysis report preparation consistently, transparently, and efficiently.

-Businesses can stay in compliance with laws when they take advantage of accounting outsourcing services.
+Businesses can stay in compliance with laws in the U.S. when they take advantage of accounting outsourcing services.
 To do this, they must follow accounting principles and standards.
 Transactions and handling of the company’s assets and liabilities can also be better tracked with its support.

 Financial data from different companies can be easily understood and compared due to the framework given by accounting principles and procedures.